Lcy17514465/CSCI2000U-G1-Final-Proj/README.md

 ## Acknowledgements
-“This project was submitted as the final course project for CSCI 2000U “Scientific Data Analysis” during Fall 2021.
-The authors certify that the work in this repository is original and that all appropriate resources are rightfully cited.”
+This project was submitted as the final course project for CSCI 2000U “Scientific Data Analysis” during Fall 2021.
+The authors certify that the work in this repository is original and that all appropriate resources are rightfully cited.

 ## “Traditional” readme section
 Please use the Pyhton Jupyter Notebook to open the file and run the code cell one by one from top to bottem